rumi-20/Final-Coursera-Project/CodeBook.md

 7. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Lastly an independent dataset Final_Project is created which contains all the summarize data with respect to subject and activity variables.
-This data is then saved to Final_Project.txt using write.table() function.
+Lastly an independent dataset Final_Data is created which contains all the summarize data with respect to subject and activity variables.
+This data is then saved to Final_Data.txt using write.table() function.